zycalice/notes/docs/data-structures.md

 - Priority queue: A priority queue is a queue where each item has a priority, and items with higher priority are closer to the front of the queue than items with lower priority.
 (Heap)
 - Dictionary (Map): A dictionary is an ADT that associates (or maps) keys with values.
 (Hash table, binary search tree)

+### Abstraction and optimization
+Abstraction means to have a user interact with an item at a high-level, with lower-level internal details hidden from the user.
+ADTs support abstraction by hiding the underlying implementation details and providing a well-defined set of operations for using the ADT.

+Using abstract data types enables programmers or algorithm designers to focus on higher-level operations and algorithms, thus improving programmer efficiency.
+However, knowledge of the underlying implementation is needed to analyze or improve the runtime efficiency.